New B.C. council aims to build resiliency in forestry communities – Arrow Lakes News

-A new advisory council convened in the province of British Columbia will support forestry workers and communities as the forestry sector undergoes a shift.
+A new provincial advisory council that includes West Kootenay representation aims to support forestry workers and communities as the forestry sector undergoes a shift.

 The new Forestry Worker Supports and Community Resiliency Council will advise the province on improvements to existing programs and the development of new, forward-looking initiatives aimed at supporting forestry workers and the economic resiliency of rural communities.
 The council will assist the government in ensuring programs are targeted, effective and responsive to community needs and priorities.